AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.

 IntelliDish allows users to give a list of available ingredients to IntelliDish along with the type of cuisine they wish to cook (such as Chinese food, Italian food, etc.), and IntelliDish will return a number of recipes that are possible to create with the available ingredients.
 If no recipes can be made with the provided ingredients, IntelliDish will return recipes where ingredients are partially available and give suggestions to the users on additional ingredients to buy or possible ingredient replacements.
-Additionally, IntelliDish will also provide many useful features such as personalizing, gamifying cooking, and potluck (which allows multiple users to combine their available ingredients and search for recipes).
+Additionally, IntelliDish will also provide many useful features such as personalizing friend lists, personalizing favorite recipes, and participating in potluck (which allows multiple users to combine their available ingredients and search for recipes).

 For users like busy university students and employees (who often lack the time, energy, cooking expertise, and recipe knowledge to plan meals), IntelliDish simplifies the meal preparation process by providing quick and desirable recipe suggestions using available ingredients.
 Additionally, for those with restricted ingredient options due to location or budget constraints, IntelliDish can maximize the value of available ingredients, allowing users to create desirable meals with limited access to diverse cooking ingredients.